tanaikech/SOUWA_GAS/README.md

 [![Code Climate](https://codeclimate.com/github/tanaikech/SOUWA_GAS/badges/gpa.svg)](https://codeclimate.com/github/tanaikech/SOUWA_GAS)
 [![Issue Count](https://codeclimate.com/github/tanaikech/SOUWA_GAS/badges/issue_count.svg)](https://codeclimate.com/github/tanaikech/SOUWA_GAS)

-A library for Google Apps Script (GAS)
+A library for Google Apps Script (GAS).
+SOUWA can sum string elements in an array at the high speed.

 ## Description
 SOUWA means summing in Japanese.
+SOUWA is a library for GAS. **This can sum the string array elements 380 times faster than the general method by new algorithm which is called the pyramid algorithm.** This can be used for creating large CSV data at Google Apps Script.

-SOUWA can sum string elements in an array at the high speed.
-The speed of SOUWA with the pyramid algorithm is about 380 times faster than that of the standard method.
-New algorithm for summing array elements was developed for SOUWA.
 You can see the detailed report of this library at [here](https://tanaikech.github.io/2016/10/13/improved-algorithms-for-summation-of-array-elements/).
 If you are interested in this, I'm glad.

 ## Demo